CSU Credential Program Enrollment Reports

 2. The census date for this report is the close of the third week of instruction for campuses on a quarter system and the fourth week of instruction for campuses on a semester system across all terms that comprise the college year.
 Enrollments are in terms of the net number of students actively enrolled on the census date.

-3. The college year includes fall and spring semesters (and summer term, if applicable) for campuses operating on the semester calendar, or summer, fall, winter, and spring quarters with a quarter calendar.
-The college year begins with the summer term which is followed by the fall, winter, and spring terms.
-The academic year does not include summer.
+3. The academic year includes fall, winter (if applicable), and spring semesters.
+The college year begins with the summer term which is followed by the fall, winter (if applicable), and spring terms.

-4. Six of the campuses are on a quarter system (four as year-round), while the remaining campuses are on a semester system.
-CSU Stanislaus has adopted the "4-1-4" academic calendar consisting of two 13-week semesters and a month-long winter term.
+4. Six of the campuses are on a quarter system that includes a winter term, while the remaining campuses are on a semester system.
+CSU Stanislaus has an academic year consisting of two 13-week semesters and a 4-week winter term.
 College year enrollments are calculated as follows:

-- Semester and three-quarter calendar campuses: average of term enrollments plus one half of summer enrollment (if campus held a summer term).
+- Semester campuses: average of fall and spring term enrollments plus one half of summer enrollment.

-- Year-round (four-quarter) campuses: average of fall, winter, and spring enrollments plus one third of summer enrollment.
+- Quarter campuses: average of fall, winter, and spring enrollments plus one third of summer enrollment.

-5. Full-time equivalent students (FTES) by term are derived by dividing total semester (quarter) student credit hours by 15.
-Annual full-time equivalent students are derived by either dividing total semester student credit hours for the academic year by 30 or total quarter student credit hours by 45.
-Summer Arts FTES are calculated by dividing total student credit units by 30.
+- Undergraduate and postbaccalaureate full-time equivalent students (FTES) by term are derived by dividing total semester or quarter term credit units attempted by 15.
+Annual undergraduate and postbaccalaureate full-time equivalent students, whether for annualized summer, academic year, or college year FTES, are derived by dividing total semester student credit units attempted by 30 or total quarter student credit units attempted by 45.
+Annual Stanislaus, International Programs, and CalStateTEACH undergraduate and postbaccalaureate FTES are calculated by dividing total student credit units attempted by 30.

-9. For purposes of this report, class level for undergraduate students is determined by the value found in the Enrollment Reporting System data element Student Level Code.
+7. For purposes of this report, class level for undergraduates is determined by the value found in the Enrollment Reporting System data element Student Level Code.

-Campuses typically determine class level for undergraduate students by the number of accumulated semester or quarter credit hours as follows:
+Campuses typically determine student level for undergraduates by the number of accumulated semester or quarter credit hours as follows:

 Class Level||Semester Hours||Quarter Hours